juanramirez/on-duty/README.md

 This repo has the code corresponding to the command-line version of _DoctorPlan_.
 Parallely, I'm also trying to build a client-server application around this, which I expect to have desktop and mobile versions if possible.

 ## How to use it
 In the *config* directory you have some JS files.
-There are some data there, wrote as example.
+There is some data there, wrote as example.

 ### General algorithm configuration (algorithm.js)
 _DoctorPlan_ uses the [Genetical](https://github.com/rubenjgarcia/genetical) library.
 Hence, the algorithm parameters are the same than the ones used by that library.
 They are very well explained in the [Genetical library documentation](https://github.com/rubenjgarcia/genetical#usage).
-The default ones in this repo work generally well for me, but may not work for your case and, of course, can be changed.
+The default ones on this repo (I mean the _on-duty_ repo, not the _Genetical_ one) work generally well for me, but may not work for your case and, of course, you can change them to fit your needs ;)

 ### Doctor configuration (doctors.js)
 There you have an array with the doctors of the service.
 Every doctor has an `id`, a `name`, an array of `notAvailableWeekdays` (optional), and a number that represents the `doubletsTolerance` (optional as well, default is `1` -which means a high tolerance to on-duty days-).
 I'll try to explain what those fields mean: